Frontline reveals the practical steps they are taking to recruit a cohort of trainees that truly reflect the communities they work with.

 In 2015 we held our pilot diversity insight day, which saw a dozen interested individuals from underrepresented groups come together to gain a broader understanding of how Frontline is looking to impact society, hear from leaders from the Frontline community, take part in skills sessions and get inspired about pursuing a career that makes a difference.
 We have since increased the amount of insight day opportunities to give more people the opportunity to get a greater insight into the selection process before the programme opens for applications.
 In 2016 we held six insight days which attracted nearly 100 attendees and this year we will be running eight with a total of 200 places available.

 Using insights gained from AGR’s 2016 diversity survey, we have made a number of changes to our recruitment approach.
 We have increased our recruitment team which has meant we have been able to visit a wider range of universities.
 In addition, we have seen an increase in successful candidates from universities such as the University of Sussex (12), University of Kent (8), University of Leicester (5), Northumbria (4), University of Essex (4), which has demonstrated this approach has been successful.

 We have created a diversity working group, which has been established to ensure that a progressive diversity and inclusion policy and culture remain a central priority for Frontline.
 This includes a representative from all internal teams within the organisation as well as individuals from local authority partners we work with.
-One of the main aims of the group is to address the underrepresentation of men and BAME groups on the Frontline Leadership Development programme.
+One of the main aims of the group is to address the underrepresentation of men and BAME groups on the Frontline Graduate Programme.